cast-org/figuration/docs/4.0.0-alpha.6/get-started/browsers-devices.md

 Page zooming inevitably presents rendering artifacts in some components, both in Figuration and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

-## Sticky `:hover`/`:focus` on iOS

-While `:hover` isn't possible on most touch devices, iOS emulates this behavior, resulting in "sticky" hover styles that persist after tapping one element.
-These hover styles are only removed when users tap another element.
-This behavior is considered largely undesirable and appears to not be an issue on Android or Windows devices.

 ## Printing

 Even in some modern browsers, printing can be quirky.